comp-phys-marc/qasm-ts/paper/paper.md

 ports of Quantum Assembly (QASM), Quantum Macro Assembler (QMASM), and Blackbrid to TypeScript [@edwards_three_2023].

 An important part of standardization is verification.
-By our typed implementation of an OpenQASM 3.0 parser, we implement a system that infers types from QASM syntax.
+Our typed OpenQASM 3.0 parser implements a system that infers types from QASM syntax.
 This opens the door to the type-based formal verification of QASM code.
 A body of work exists regarding the verification of quantum software, and it is summarized in [@exman_verification_2024].